 Kings and Queens in Valle Gesso

-The kings and queens of the house of Savoy left a deep mark on the Maritime Alps: not only because they left infrastructure, lodges, chalets, shelters, shooting hides, kilometres of paths and tracks which are a joy to modern hikers, but also because they left a mark on the collective memory.
-Besides this there were two positive "side effects" of the institution of the Reserve, it guaranteed the survival of the chamois and reintroduced the ibex that now populate Parco delle Alpi Marittime!
+Three generations of rulers came to the Gesso Valley, leaving a deep impression in the Maritime Alps, not only because they have marked the territory with buildings, chalets, shelters, shooting hides and kilometres of paths and mule tracks that today are a joy for hikers, but also because they left a mark on the collective memory.
+Not to mention that two positive "side effects" of the institution of the Reserve, that were to ensure the survival of chamois and to bring ibex from the Gran Paradiso that now thrive in the Alpi Marittime Park!